-But, there are other places you can share you pet’s photo with the world.
+And, there are other places you can share you pet’s photo with the world.
 If you’ve caught a moment involving your pet and family that is somewhat less than spectacular consider submitting it to the hilarious site https://awkwardfamilyphotos.com/.
 From oddly placed pets in family portraits to dogs looking less than lovingly toward their owner, this site shows moments that probably shouldn’t have been captured, but will make you laugh because they were.
-Just don’t tell Fido you submitted his photo there!
+Just don’t tell Fido or Fluffy you submitted his or her photo there!

 If you have a more flattering photo, check out your local TV news station and newspaper websites.
 Many have opportunities to submit photos that they sometimes use on the air or at least feature in a compilation on their website.
 Q13fox.com in Seattle, for example, has “Pick My Pet: Submit your pet photo”.
 Pets are shown on the site’s pet photo gallery and some are also shown during the morning weather forecast.

-If you have an especially stellar pic of your photo (although they might all seem great to you, we’re talking about one that shows off your pet’s unique personality and/or look while also being an overall good quality photograph that’s not blurry and doesn’t show stained carpet or something else embarrassing in the background), you might want to enter a pet photo contest.
+If you have an especially stellar pic of your photo, you might want to enter a pet photo contest.
+The best are usually ones that capture your pet’s unique personality and/or look while also being overall good quality photography-wise (for example, not blurry and doesn’t show stained carpet or something else embarrassing in the background).

-So, if you are asked for money when entering a contest, be wary unless your know it’s a legitimate nonprofit or until you have investigated whether it is an actual nonprofit. https://www.charitynavigator.org/ lets you type in a nonprofit and find out more about it.
+If you are asked for money when entering a contest, be wary unless your know it’s a legitimate nonprofit. https://www.charitynavigator.org/ lets you type in a nonprofit and find out more about it.

 And, if your pet is a little on the odd side, don’t despair.
 Just look through your photo collection and enter the next round of Ripley’s 99 Strange Days of Summer $5,000 Photo Contest!